LunaticMuch/synology-jdownloader/README.md

 _You can skip this section if you already have Java installed or you prefer to follow another documented method._

+**Using Oracle JDK/JRE is an option that requires you to adhere to Oracle Licence, Terms and Conditions.
+If you wish to go for an alternative, you can consider the version distributed by Synology,[Adoptiom](https://adoptium.net) or [OpenJDK](https://openjdk.org)**

-Login to your Synology using SSH and download the (latest JDK)[https://www.oracle.com/java/technologies/downloads/] (Oracle provides a stable URL for JDK which requires no login, so it's easier) from Oracle as following:
+Login to your Synology using SSH and download the [latest JDK](https://www.oracle.com/java/technologies/downloads/) (Oracle provides a stable URL for JDK which requires no login, so it's easier) from Oracle as following:

 ```bash
 curl https://download.oracle.com/java/17/latest/jre-17_linux-x64_bin.tar.gz -o jre.tgz